Study connects climate hazards to 58% of infectious diseases

 “There is no speculation here whatsoever,” Mora said.
 “These are things that have already happened.”

 One example Mora knows first-hand.
-About five years ago, Mora’s home in rural Colombia was flooded — for the first time in his memory water was in his living room — and Mora contracted Chikungunya, a nasty virus spread by mosquito bites.
+About five years ago, Mora’s home in rural Colombia was flooded — for the first time in his memory water was in his living room, creating an ideal breeding ground for mosquitoes — and Mora contracted Chikungunya, a nasty virus spread by mosquito bites.
 And even though he survived, he still feels joint pain years later.

 Sometimes climate change acts in odd ways.
 Mora includes the 2016 case in Siberia when a decades-old reindeer carcass, dead from anthrax, was unearthed when the permafrost thawed from warming.
 A child touched it, got anthrax and started an outbreak.

 Mora originally wanted to search medical cases to see how COVID-19 intersected with climate hazards, if at all.
-He found cases where extreme weather both exacerbated and diminished chances of COVID.
+He found cases where extreme weather both exacerbated and diminished chances of COVID-19.
 In some cases, extreme heat in poor areas had people congregate together to cool off and get exposed to the disease, but in other situations, heavy downpours reduced COVID spread because people stayed home and indoors, away from others.

 Longtime climate and public health expert Kristie Ebi at the University of Washington cautioned that she had concerns with how the conclusions were drawn and some of the methods in the study.
-It is an established fact that the burning of coal, oil and natural gas led to more frequent and intense extreme weather and research has shown that weather patterns are associated with many health issues, she said.
+It is an established fact that the burning of coal, oil and natural gas have led to more frequent and intense extreme weather, and research has shown that weather patterns are associated with many health issues, she said.

 “However, correlation is not causation,” Ebi said in an email.
 “The authors did not discuss the extent to which the climate hazards reviewed changed over the time period of the study and the extent to which any changes have been attributed to climate change.”